WeirdConstructor/sscg/README.md

 # Credits

+## Feedback, Tips and Ideas

 - Gargaj for hints and feedback.
 - szczm for play testing and feedback. ?
 - Tom from Recall Singularity Project for throwing ideas back and forth. ?
 - Ilmuri from Recall Singularity Discord for input about graphics programming.
-- Itmuckel from Discord for feedback. ?
+- Itmuckel from Discord for feedback.

 # Authors